 Measuring Success and Optimizing Your Ads

 Your job isn't done when you hit publish.
-Now you need to watch how your ad performs and make adjustments.
-Let your campaign run for at least 3-5 days to collect enough data before making any changes.
+Watch how your ad performs and make adjustments.
+Let your campaign run for at least 3-5 days to collect enough data before making changes.
 Here are the key metrics to watch for service businesses:

-- Link Click-Through Rate (CTR): This percentage shows how many people who saw your ad clicked the link.
-A low CTR (below 1%) might indicate that your ad creative or copy isn't engaging enough to grab your audience's attention.
+- Link Click-Through Rate (CTR): This shows how many people who saw your ad clicked the link.
+A low CTR might indicate that your ad creative isn't engaging enough.

-- Frequency: This number tells you how many times, on average, a single person has seen your ad.
-If your frequency starts creeping above 3 or 4, your audience might be getting tired of your ad, and performance could dip.
-This might be a sign to refresh your creative or test a new audience.
+- Frequency: This tells you how many times, on average, a single person has seen your ad.
+If it starts creeping above 3 or 4, it might be time to refresh your creative or test a new audience.

 Final Thoughts